Sensible-Alternative Naturopathic Clinic

 • Sedative herbs Zizyphus, Kava, Valerian, Hops, or Passion Flower

-• Natural progesterone cream cream at bedtime.
+• Natural progesterone cream

 • Alkalising minerals such as potassium citrate at bedtime.
-The nervous system needs to be alkaline to initiate sleep.
+The nervous system needs to be alkaline to sleep.
 Something as simple as this can make a big difference for some people.

-After the first period of heavy sleep, people would wake into a semi-conscious peaceful state for a couple of hours.
+Our modern expectation of a healthy sleep is 8 hours without awakening, but that is not the sleep pattern that our ancestors had.
+Records show that the normal sleep pattern for Medieval Europeans was a segmented sleep or divided sleep.
+After the first 4 hour period of heavy sleep, people would wake into a semi-conscious peaceful state for a couple of hours.
 It was a highly valued time to pray, reflect, write, talk or make love.
 It would then be followed by a second, lighter sleep until morning.
-It was often balanced by a daytime sleep, or siesta.
+It was often balanced by a daytime sleep or siesta.

 Understanding segmented sleep sheds some light on why night-time waking is such a common form of insomnia.
 Maybe it's not insomnia at all.
 It's merely an expression of our body's natural rhythm.
 Maybe it's fine to wake as long as you can then enjoy a second sleep and a siesta to make up the hours.